-Progestin-only pills work by making your mucus too think for the sperm to move through.
+Progestin-only pills work by making your mucus too think for sperm to move through.

-You may start taking these pills at any time.
+You may start taking these pills any time in your menstrual cycle.

 Protection from pregnancy begins after 2 days.
-If you have sex within the first 48 hours after your first pill, use another birth control method (such as a condom, diaphragm, or sponge).
+If you have sex within the first 48 hours after your first pill, use another birth control method (condom, diaphragm, or sponge).
 This is called backup birth control.

 You must take the progestin-only pill at the same time every day.